Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/testing_with_artificial_conditions.md

  - Downlink and Uplink Bandwidth are useful for testing how our game would behave if it's starved for bandwidth, but generally tightening it too much would gradually degrade any networked game.
  - Downlink and Uplink Packets Dropped % is exactly what it seems - packet loss percentage.
- - Downlink and Uplink Delay are our levers for controling artificial latency
+ - Downlink and Uplink Delay are our levers for controlling artificial latency

 ### Network Link Conditioner (iOS)